 The DRL is a 16-month post-professional design programme leading to a Masters of Architecture and Urbanism (MArch) degree.
 The DRL investigates digital and analogue forms of computation in the pursuit of systemic design applications that are scenario- and time-based.
-Considering controls systems as open acts of design experimentation, the Design Research Lab examines production processes as active agents in the development of Proto-Design systems.
+Considering controls systems as open acts of design experimentation, the DRL examines production processes as active agents in the development of Proto-Design systems.

-The DRL continues it exploration of prototypical design systems with the introduction of our next design research agenda titled Behaviour, which will investigate architecture as an instrument engaging both material and social forms of interaction.
-Social scenarios will be coupled with material life-cycles as a way to speculate on how we live and the role architecture can play.
+The DRL continues its exploration of prototypical design systems with our current design research agenda, Behavioural Complexity, which will investigate architecture as an instrument engaging both material and social forms of interaction.
+Social scenarios will be coupled with material life-cycles as a way of speculating on how we live and the role architecture can play.
 Behavioural, parametric and generative methodologies of computational design are coupled with physical computing and analogue experiments to create dynamic and reflexive feedback processes.
-New forms of spatial organisation are explored that are not typeor site-dependent but instead evolve as ecologies and environments seeing adaptive and hyper-specific features.
-This performance-driven approach seeks to develop novel design proposals concerned with the everyday.
-The iterative methodologies of the design studio focus on the investigations of spatial, structural and material organisation, engaging in contemporary discourses on computation and materialisation in the disciplines of architecture and urbanism.
+New forms of spatial organisation are explored that are neither type nor site-dependent, but instead evolve as ecologies and environments seeking adaptive and hyper-specific features.
+This performance-driven approach aims to develop novel design proposals concerned with the everyday.
+The iterative methodologies focus on investigations of spatial, structural and material organisation, engaging in contemporary discourses of architecture and urbanism.

-Term 1 begins with two sets of three design workshop modules, emphasising computational and material prototyping as both an analytical methodology and the prime mode of design production and representation.
-Each five-week module focuses on a specific set of methods and intended design output, introducing Phase I students to a broad range of concepts and techniques that can be taken forward to further workshops and the year-long Phase I and Phase II studio projects.
+Term 1 begins with two sets of three design workshop modules that emphasise computational and material prototyping as both an analytical methodology and the prime mode of design production and representation.
+Each five-week module focuses on a specific set of methods and intended design output, introducing Phase I students to a broad range of concepts and techniques that can be taken forward to future workshops and the year-long Phase I and Phase II studio projects.

 This five-week workshop at the midpoint of Phase II addresses a detailed part of the spatial, structural, material and environmental systems of each team’s thesis project, with an emphasis on modelling techniques which act as feedback for the testing and development of the larger-scale proposals.
 A presentation in November will serve as a major interim review.

-Pursuing design as a form of research raises a series of questions that this course will examine in relation to larger technological, economic and cultural contexts.
-The seminar will explore ways of associating design with forms of research, as well as the implications of this for architectural and design practice.
+Pursuing design as a form of research raises a series of questions this course will examine in relation to larger technological, economic and cultural contexts.
+The seminar will explore ways of associating design with forms of research and the implications of this for architectural and design practice.
 Weekly sessions will include presentations related to course readings.

 Synthesis: Project Submission, Writing & Research Documentation